Western retail giants restrict travel to Bangladesh after attacks

-DHAKA, Oct 15 Business executives from global clothing giants H&M Inditex and Gap have cancelled trips to Dhaka this month after the killings of two foreigners, industry sources said, causing anxiety for Bangladesh's $25 billion garment export sector.
+DHAKA Business executives from global clothing giants H&M HmB.St Inditex (ITX.MC) and Gap (GPS.N) have canceled trips to Dhaka this month after the killings of two foreigners, industry sources said, causing anxiety for Bangladesh's $25 billion garment export sector.

 Bangladeshi suppliers to the world's top brands said they didn't expect the disruptions to hurt their orders for the year-end Christmas season.